How to Apply

 - SSAT, PSAT or SAT-1 – required for applicants to grade 11

-- Test of English as a Foreign Language (TOEFL) – required for applicants for whom English is not the first language.
+- Test of English as a Foreign Language (TOEFL) – required for international applicants or students for whom English is not their first language.
 School code: 8125*

 * SSAT and TOEFL score reports must be sent directly to Milton from the test centers.